stigtsp/jfpg/README.md

 separately encrypted and you will be asked to provide a passphrase for each.

-Key generation and symmetric encryption (using the "-c" option) will derive an encryption key from a passphrase, using Argon2i.
+Key generation and symmetric encryption (using the "-c" option) will derive an encryption key from a passphrase, using Argon2d.
 The rounds parameter for Argon2 can be invoked with "-r" and the amount of RAM used, in mebibytes, can be specified with the "-m" option.
 The defaults below are used if you do not specify anything.

-- Default rounds: 11
+- Default rounds: 1
 - Default mem: 512 MiB
 - Default parallelism: 2 (not user configurable)

-- Min rounds: 4
+- Min rounds: 1
 - Max rounds: 1024
 - Min mem: 56 MiB
 - Max mem: 32 GiB

-These defaults work well for fast machines with plenty of RAM, but are potentially very slow on older, single core devices.
+The defaults work well for fast machines with plenty of RAM, but are potentially very slow on older, single core devices, and will not work at all on devices with less than 512 MiB of RAM free.
 Pick the largest values that are tolerable for your hardware.

 Threat Model